IBM to buy website hosting service SoftLayer

 Executives with IBM and SoftLayer declined to comment on the terms of the deal on a call with reporters.

-Reuters reported in March that IBM, among others, had been in talks to buy SoftLayer in a deal that could fetch more than $2 billion.
+Reuters reported in March that IBM, among others, had been in talks to buy SoftLayer in a deal that could fetch more than $2 billion (1.3 billion pounds).

 Dallas-based SoftLayer, which leases online storage space to companies, was founded in 2005 and has become what it says is the world's largest privately held website hosting service.
 The company provides its 25,000 customers, including AT&T Inc and Citrix Systems Inc, with cloud infrastructure.